 - regular (anonymous) Perth customer [who ultimately bought another 12]

-In case you missed it reaching this page, here's our article on the Decanter review and this wine.
+In case you missed it reaching this page, here's our article on the Decanter review of the 2010 and and the Cerro Añon Gran Reserva overall.

 Bodegas Olarra was created in 1973.
 Situated on the outskirts of the city of Logroño in Rioja Alta, their winery – a Y-shaped building designed to make optimum use of the space for both production and ageing of the wine – is known as “the Cathedral of La Rioja”.
 From the beginning, the winery has known how to combine the traditional methods of production and ageing with the most advanced modern techniques of viticulture and vinification.
 A favourable geographic location, gives the vineyards all the ingredients to produce good fruits.
 Indeed the clay and chalky soil is watered by the rain and the Ebro river.
 This area also benefits from warm sunshine and the influence of the Mediterranean and Atlantic coasts.
 In 1978, Bodegas Olarra achieved their first Gold medal for a Cerro Añon wine in the tenth International Wines and Spirits Competition in the UK.
 Numerous awards followed from then on, proof of the outstanding quality of their wines.